 Harry’s skepticism of anything mystical developed while watching his father, Rabbi Mayer Samuel Weisz, perform his sermons when Harry was a boy.
 It made sense to Houdini that Jews would be pulled to the art of magic.
 After all, Jews had been performing since biblical times, when Moses and Aaron captivated large audiences with their mystical acts.

-Harry Houdini’s anger at miracle workers, spiritualists and mediums that preyed on vulnerable people directly influenced the illusions he performed in front of an audience.
+Harry Houdini’s anger at miracle workers, spiritualists and mediums that preyed on vulnerable people directly influenced the illusions he performed in front of audiences.
 He often unveiled the tricks and lies of those mediums as part of his show.
-Houdini’s mission to expose the charlatans caused anti-Semitic ire to come his way, as the spiritualists and mediums he exposed used his Judaism against him.
+Houdini’s mission to expose the charlatans caused antisemitic ire to come his way, as the spiritualists and mediums he exposed used his Judaism against him.
 His adversaries called him names and claimed his Jewish roots made him un-American, yet Houdini was proudly Jewish throughout his entire life and made it clear that he was the son of a rabbi.

 Not even death could stop Harry Houdini.
-He continued debunking mediums even after he died on October 31st, 1926, through his wife, Bess Houdini.
+Through his wife, Bess Houdini, he continued debunking mediums even after he died on October 31st, 1926.
 On the 10th anniversary of his death in 1936, a séance was performed, with its aim being to bring Harry back so Bess could speak to him.
 Equally skeptical, she remarked: “The message has never been received.”